offemaria24/Metacrafter-TypesOfFunction/README.md

 # Project: Create and Mint Token

-# Paramio Token (RhuzzCoin)
+# Wilem Token (WilemOffemaria)

 ## Overview

-Paramio Token (RhuzzCoin) is an ERC20-compliant token smart contract written in Solidity.
+Wilem Token (WilemOffemaria) is an ERC20-compliant token smart contract written in Solidity.
 The contract extends the OpenZeppelin ERC20 contract, providing functionalities for creating, burning, and transferring tokens.
 Additionally, it includes a modifier (`onlyOwner`) to restrict certain functions to the contract owner.

 ## License